RReiso/sparkles/README.md

 ## Description

 A React jewelery shopping cart built using Context API.
+This is the first front-end project that I have written tests for with React Testing Library.
+Writing tests has helped me write cleaner code, 'catch' some bugs and be more confident about refactoring my code.

 ## Key Features